-8.1 Assessment of the performance of a student in theory courses shall be based on two components: Continuous Evaluation (40 marks) and Semester-end Examination (60 marks).

-- 8.2 A student has to secure an aggregate of 40% in any theory course in the two components (ref 8.1) put together to be declared to have passed the course, subject to the condition that the student must have secured a minimum of 24 marks out of 60 marks (i.e. 40%) in the theory component at the semester-end examination. - 8.3 Practical courses are assessed under Continuous Evaluation for a maximum of 100 marks, and a student has to obtain a minimum of 40% to secure pass grade. - 8.4 The courses having theory and practical combined, 70% of the weightage will be given for theory component and 30% weightage for practical component.
-The student has to acquire 40% in the semester end theory examination.
-However, student must have secured overall 40% (Theory + Practical) to secure pass grade. - 8.5 Project work/ Industrial internship courses are assessed under continuous evaluation for a maximum of 100 marks, and a student has to obtain a minimum of 40% to secure pass grade. - 8.6 Mandatory courses are assessed for PASS or FAIL only.
+- 8.1 The assessment of the candidates's performance in a theory course shall be based on two components: Continuous Evaluation (40 marks) and Semester-end Examination (60 marks). - 8.2 A candidate has to secure an aggregate of 40% in the course in the two components put together to be declared to have passed the course, subject to the condition that the candidate must have secured a minimum of 24 marks out of 60 marks (i.e. 40%) in the theory component at the semester-end examination. - 8.3 Practical courses are assessed under Continuous Evaluation for a maximum of 100 marks, and a candidate has to obtain a minimum of 40% to secure pass grade. - 8.4 The courses having theory and practical combined, 70% of the weightage will be given for theory component and 30% weightage for practical component.
+The candidate has to acquire 40% in the semester end theory examination.
+However, candidate must have secured overall 40% (Theory + Practical) to secure pass grade. - 8.5 Project Work/ Industrial internship courses are assessed under continuous evaluation for a maximum of 100 marks, and a candidate has to obtain a minimum of 40% to secure pass grade. - 8.6 Mandatory Courses are assessed for PASS or FAIL only.
 No grade will be assigned to these courses.
-If a student secures more than 40 out of 100 marks, he / she will be declared PASS, else FAIL.
-PASS grade is necessary to be eligible to get the degree. - 8.7 Mandatory courses NCC/NSS/NSO/YOGA are assessed for satisfactory or not satisfactory only.
+If a candidate secures more than 40 out of 100 marks, he / she will be declared PASS, else FAIL - 8.7 Mandatory courses NCC/NSS/NSO/YOGA are assessed for satisfactory or not satisfactory only.
 No grade will be assigned.
-A student has to undergo two hours training per week in any one of the above courses in both I and II semesters and should obtain satisfactory grade to be eligible to get degree.
+A candidate has to undergo two hours training per week in any one of the above in both 1st and 2nd semesters.

-The details of Assessment Procedure are furnished in Table 1.
+Details of Assessment Procedure are furnished in Table 1.